vula-africa/coding_tests/tests/breakdown_ui/README.md

 Please provide a clear and concise (sub 5 minute) breakdown of the components and their structure.
 Please record a short video explaining your thinking and the structure you have created using Loom or another screen recording tool.

+You can do breakdown the structure in anyway you like.
+If you are a visual person, use a tool like Figma.
+If you prefer text, you could write it out in a markdown file or in notion.
+If you prefer code, you could make create pseudo-code files but no implementation logic is required.
+All we are looking for is how you think about the structure of the components and how they relate to each other, how you think about separation of concerns and that you can explain your thinking clearly.

 # Context

 The image is of a portfolio overview page.
 It shows a list of portfolio companies of an organisation with made up data.
 The page shows the following information: